 I know a lot of studio’s female colleagues who had been assigned to critical roles after their pregnancy vacation or got great support from the company to accomplish their work.
 I can see trust and support from the company to encourage studio members to push their limits while they can enjoy their personal life.

 7. What is your most memorable lesson from the Sparx* side that you want to share with younger artists?

 As the company develops quickly, I have many chances to learn and grow from my personal and my team’s mistakes.

 My biggest lesson is that what you can see may not be correct, and what you can do best may not be the most significant thing your team needs.
 Being fast-paced team members, sometimes, we need to step back and listen to others.
-It’s important to take the benefits of the team into account before making any decision.
+It’s essential to take the benefits of the team into account before making any decision.

-8. You have been working as a Team Leader and now an Associate Art Director, and led your team through many projects.
+8. You have been working as a Team Leader and now an Associate Art Director and led your team through many projects.
 What are the crucial qualities of a leader, in your opinion?

 A great leader is a trustworthy listener and a solid supporting system for your team.
 In addition, you should be a master in time and task management as you will work under time and work pressure.
 These qualities will help you lead your team to reach higher goals every day.